JaiCoffey/2025CodeAdvent/README.md

 For example, suppose the attached document contained the following rotations:

 L68

 L30

 R48

 L5

 R60

 L55

 L1

 L99

 R14

 L82

 Following these rotations would cause the dial to move as follows:

 The dial starts by pointing at 50.

 The dial is rotated L68 to point at 82.

 The dial is rotated L30 to point at 52.

 The dial is rotated R48 to point at 0.

 The dial is rotated L5 to point at 95.

 The dial is rotated R60 to point at 55.

 The dial is rotated L55 to point at 0.

 The dial is rotated L1 to point at 99.

 The dial is rotated L99 to point at 0.

 The dial is rotated R14 to point at 14.

 The dial is rotated L82 to point at 32.

 Because the dial points at 0 a total of three times during this process, the password in this example is 3.

 Analyze the rotations in your attached document.
 What's the actual password to open the door?

 **TLDR**

-Based onthe following rules caculate how many times the number 0 appears
+Based on the following rules caculate how many times the number 0 appears

-R= add the next Int
+R= subtract the next Int

-L= Subtract the next int
+L= add the next int
+keep int between 0 and 100

 appply these rules to the data set in Day1.txt